SophieKersting/symmeTree/README.md

 To cite the symmeTree package in publications please use (Bibtex formatted citation):

     @misc{
-      title={Measuring tree balance using symmetry nodes -- A new balance index and its extremal properties}, author={Sophie J. Kersting and Mareike Fischer},
-      journal = {Mathematical Biosciences},
+      title = {Measuring tree balance using symmetry nodes -- A new balance index and its extremal properties}, author = {Sophie J. Kersting and Mareike Fischer}, journal = {Mathematical Biosciences},
       volume = {341},
       pages = {108690},